DissipativeAI/LIFE-Latent-Iterative-Fractal-Entropy/README.md

-# 🌐 LIFE: Life Is Full Effectiv｜A Dissipative AI Framework
+# 🌐 LIFE: Life Is Full Effective｜A Dissipative AI Framework

 ---